-Since 2017 Michele is a CSIRO Synthetic Biology Future Science Platform Fellow.
-He is a core member of the Algal Biosystems and Biotechnology group led by Prof. Peter Ralph in the Climate Change Cluster, of the University of Technology Sydney (C3:UTS), and a CSIRO Visiting Scientist in the group of A/Prof. Claudia Vickers.
+Michele is a CSIRO Synthetic Biology Future Science Platform Fellow and core member of the Algal Biosystems and Biotechnology group in the Climate Change Cluster (C3) at UTS.

-Michele joined C3:UTS in 2014, contributing to establishing a platform for microalgal molecular biotechnology, to explore the potential of microalgae as cell-sized factories for the production of a wide range of high-value bio-products.
+He joined C3:UTS in 2014, contributing to establishing a platform for microalgal molecular biotechnology, to explore the potential of microalgae as cell-sized factories for the production of a wide range of high-value bio-products.
 His research mainly focuses on understanding algal metabolism and aims at harnessing their unique potential to manufacture high-value bio-products through metabolic engineering and synthetic biology.

-Prior to joining C3, Michele completed his Ph.D. in Biotechnology and Biochemistry at Ghent University (Belgium), in the Department of Plant Systems Biology of VIB (Flanders Institute of Biotechnology), where he worked on the reconstruction of diatom and medicinal plant genome-scale metabolic networks, and characterised novel aspects of diatom carbohydrate and terpenoid metabolism.
+Prior to joining C3, Michele completed his Ph.D. in Biotechnology and Biochemistry at Ghent University (Belgium), in the VIB-UGent Center for Plant Systems Biology,

 2017 CSIRO Synthetic Biology Future Science Platform Fellowship

 Can supervise: YES